thefoxbox/gerrit2-trac/README.md

 ## Usage

-Once the Gerrit hooks have been created, any corresponding Gerrit action will update the Trac ticket referenced in the Git commit message.
+Once the Gerrit hooks have been created, any corresponding Gerrit hook action will update the Trac ticket referenced in the Git commit message.

 ## Workflow customization